 Adding a ping pong table to your office or break room is a great way to encourage regular, casual exercise.
 No one’s going to feel put out for having to exercise if they’re playing ping pong!
 Plus, it’s a fun way for team members to bond.

-If you don’t have room for a ping pong table at work, you could try getting your staff involved in a team sport on weekends another good way to mix bonding and exercise.
+If you don’t have room for a ping pong table at work, you could try getting your employees involved in a team sport on weekends another good way to mix bonding and exercise.